blyonscs/Case_Study_Fitness_Tracker/README.md

 ##### Cleaning Data

 1. For each table I used CONCAT to put the Id and Date in the same column and removed any duplicates that showed up.
-First I used conditional formatting to check if there were duplicates and had the same values in all the rows.
+First, I used conditional formatting to check if there were duplicates and had the same values in all the rows.

 ![Duplicate Condition](Images/Conditional_Dup.png)

-There were and they had the same values in the rows so I just removed extra ones.
+There were and they had the same values in the rows, so I just removed extra ones.

 ![Removing Duplicates](Images/Remove_Dup.png)

 24 duplicates were removed in the daily_activity_Consolidated and 3 in the daily sleep data

-2. Next I checked for any NULL values in the Id, Date and key number columns for both of the tables by using filter to see if any NULLs show up.
+2. Next I checked for any NULL values in the Id, Date, and key number columns for both of the tables by using filter to see if any NULLs show up.
 None did, but it is still very important to check to see.

 ![Check NULL](Images/Check_Null.png)

-3. Lastly, I checked if any of the distance or minutes columns had NULL or negitive values that should not have been there, none showed up in this step either, but checking for irrelevent and wrong data is also very important.
+3. Lastly, I checked if any of the distance or minutes columns had NULL or negative values that should not have been there, none showed up in this step either, but checking for irrelevant and wrong data is also very important.

 ![Check NULL Numbers](Images/Check_Null_Num.png)